dgroomes/picocli-playground/README.md

 * Generate auto completion scripts
 * Include instructions that eject from Gradle
 * Implement CLI help output (e.g. the `--help` option output)
-* IN PROGRESS Implement something at least vaguely useful, like "detect a Gradle project" and take options for "how many levels deep to check in the directory structure (depth)"
+* DONE Implement something at least vaguely useful, like "detect a Gradle project" and take options for "how many levels deep to check in the directory structure (depth)"

 ## Reference